canonical/is-charms-contributing-guide/CONTRIBUTING.md

 - The default branch is called `main`.
 - The default branch is protected and can only be changed using PRs.
 - The number of approvers for PRs is 2.
-- Approvals reset on any new commits.
+- Approvals are not dismissed on new commits.
 - PRs can only be merged if all checks pass.
 - Bypassing of the rules is disabled.
 - Commits must be signed.